BMI: The Good, The Bad, and The Ugly.

-When asked to respond, 100 percent of doctors answered “Obese!”
+When asked to respond, 100 percent of doctors answered “Severe Obesity!”
 Yet, when the next slide showed former California Governor Arnold Schwarzenegger, in his prime body building days, playing his role as Conan the Barbarian, the problem becomes clear.
 How could someone in that kind of shape have a BMI well above 30?

 The real answer: muscle is heavier than fat!